NCAS-CMS/cfdm/docs/source/tutorial.rst

 Construct components
 ^^^^^^^^^^^^^^^^^^^^

-Other `cfdm` classes are used to represent construct components that are neither "properties" nor "data":
+Other classes are used to represent construct components that are neither "properties" nor "data":

 ======================  ==============================  ======================
 cfdm class              Description                     cfdm parent classes